morganherrmann/hw06-city-generation/README.md

 #### CREATING BUILDING GEOMETRY - ALGORITHM
 !!
 Allow me to explain my awesome building generation method.

-To start, I modified a CUBE VBO geometry class to accept input, and generate geometry for any input --> starting X, Y, Z, and length, width and height.
+To start, I modified a SQUARE VBO geometry class to accept input, and generate geometry for any input --> starting X, Y, Z, and extrusion properties -> like length, width and height.
 Feeding in any data to this class will produce geometry with the desired output.
 We can refer to this as a "BLOCK".

 - Creating a Building
 Each building is made up of one or more BLOCKS.
 Given some random Y start point and a height for this start block, the shape is extruded downwards by the given height.
 If the building has not yet reached y = 0.0, we extrude once more.
 The next tier is computed by setting the new start height to the bottom of the first block.
 We then add two more blocks with a slight random x/z offset, and extrude those downwards as well.
+The result of the offset produces some irregular, n-sided polygon.
 This process repeats until we reach the ground level.

-Note that once we get within a certain threshhold of the ground, the extrusion will simply extend to 0.0 as opposed to branching again.
+Once we get within a certain threshhold of the ground, the extrusion will simply extend to 0.0 as opposed to branching again.
+For example, if the next extrusion takes us to a height of 0.5 above ground, the block will continue extruding itself to 0.

 Each building, therefore is composed of an array of BLOCKS.
-We draw all of these blocks in order to visualize the building.
+We draw all of these blocks to visualize the building.
 I also allowed for specific types of buildings, explained below:

 ##### Type 1: